 The 1992 Firefighters' Pension Scheme was closed to new members from April 2006.
 From this date new members and retained firefighters had the option to join the 2006 Firefighters' Pension Scheme.
 Both schemes are unfunded.
 The negative net values reflect the unfunded liability facing this Authority (other fire authorities face similar liabilities).
-Liabilities are discounted at a rate equivalent to the rate of return from a high quality corporate bond.
-The increase in the liabilities as at 31 March 2013 is due to the fall in Government bond yields without a corresponding fall in inflation.
+The increase in the liabilities as at 31 March 2014 is due to the fall in the discount rate.
 The Authority is not currently required to make any financial provision for these future commitments and there is no effect on Council Tax.

-The Authority pays employer contributions into a pensions account.
+The Authority pays employer contributions for uniformed staff into a separate Pensions Account.
 These contributions consist of a flat rate contribution and an ill-health charge.
 Ill-health charges are spread over three years.
-Contributions are used to pay pensions and any shortfall is made up by the Government.
+Contributions are used to pay pensions for uniformed staff and any shortfall is made up by the Government.

-The Local Government Pension Scheme (for non-uniformed employees) is accounted for as a funded defined benefits scheme.
-As with the Firefighters' Pension Schemes, there has been an increase in the liabilities as at 31 March 2013 due to a fall in the real discount rate.
+The Local Government Pension Scheme for non-uniformed employees is accounted for as a funded defined benefits scheme.
+As with the Firefighters' Pension Schemes, there has been an increase in the liabilities as at 31 March 2014 due to a fall in the real discount rate.